nrudnik/dotfiles/README.md

 # dotfiles

-Simple repo to track my dotfiles.
+Simple repo to track dotfiles in home profile.
 To use:

 * Clone the repo
 * Run `setup-links.sh` to link files to home

-Any existing files in home profile will be moved to a backup folder.
+Any existing files in home profile will be moved to a backup folder at ~/dotfiles.bak/.